cmbant/CAMB/docs/source/modifying_code.rst

 will not give you 'x'; it will give you an undefined variable error.
 This is because the Python code doesn't 'know' that the Fortran code is not modifying the
 DarkEnergy structure, so `pars.DarkEnergy` is generating a new instance mapped to the underlying Fortran data whenever you access it.
-You can avoid this by always defining fields in both Fortran and Python, or only using Python variables in container-level classes like `CAMBParams`.
+You can avoid this by always defining fields in both Fortran and Python, or only using Python variables in container-level classes like :class:`~camb.model.CAMBparams`.

 When using dark energy models, make sure you are not setting `thetastar` in Python before setting the dark energy parameters: it needs to know the dark energy model to map `thetastar` into `H0` consistently.